saqib-ahmed/saqib-ahmed.github.io/_posts/2020-04-20-hello-world.md

 ### Setup
 If you want to start a blog, you can do it for free (except for the domain name; it costs a couple of bucks a year).
 I'm hosting my blog on [Github Pages](https://pages.github.com/).
 You can copy the code of this blog from [this repository](https://github.com/saqib-ahmed/saqib-ahmed.github.io) if you want similar visuals or you can create your own.

 I copied the code for my blog from [Nikhita's blog](https://github.com/nikhita/nikhita.github.io).
 Do check her blog as well.
 She has an awesome blog post for [creating a blog using Jekyll](https://www.nikhita.dev/build-blog-using-github-jekyll) and Github Pages.
-Also, do let me know if you find her name anywhere in this blog :grin: (copy/paste always have its perks).
+Also, do let me know if you find her name anywhere in this blog :grin: (copy/paste always has its perks).

 **PS:** My inspiration for starting a blog is this [blog post by Jeff Atwood](https://blog.codinghorror.com/how-to-achieve-ultimate-blog-success-in-one-easy-step/).
 I hope I can keep up with continuous haymaking and continuous jabbing.